-2. On the Orders page, click Import/Export, then Import Shipments.
+2. On the Orders page, click the Import/Export, button then select Import Shipments.

 3. On the External Shipment Import window, click Configure.